Delaware Officials Call For Federal Investigation Into Controversial Traffic Stop Involving Delaware State University Lacrosse Team In Georgia

 “It has become abundantly more clear that this incident must be investigated by objective, external authorities.
 We continue to push forward toward that objective.”

-Delaware State University says it is conducting its own investigation into what happened.MORE NEWS: New Jersey Gov. Phil Murphy Proposes Legislation To Make Abortions More Accessible, Affordable
+Delaware State University says it is conducting its own investigation into what happened.MORE NEWS: Man Ambushed, Killed While Pumping Gas In One Of Several Recent Broad Daylight Shootings In Philadelphia